spiralhouse/phicd/docs/decisions/adr-0004-programming-language-and-framework.md

 - May need to hire Rust developers

 ## Compliance
-- All new code must be written in Rust
+- All backend code must be written in Rust
 - Dependencies must be managed through Cargo
 - Regular security audits of dependencies
 - Performance benchmarks for critical paths